luk3yx/miniirc/README.md

 ## Deprecations

-miniirc v2.0.0 may never be released, however if it is the following breaking changes will be made:
+When miniirc v2.0.0 is released, the following breaking changes will be made:

  - Internal-only attributes `irc.handlers`, `irc.sock`, and `irc.sendq`
     (please do not use these) will be renamed.
 Again, please do not use these.
+ - `irc.nick` will be the nickname used when connecting to IRC rather than the current nickname, use `irc.current_nick` for the current nickname (since v1.5.0).
+This will stop lots of underscores being automatically appended to nicknames.
  - `irc.ns_identity` may be stored as a tuple instead of a string, for example `('username', 'password with spaces')` instead of `'username password with spaces'`.
 Both formats are currently accepted and